areeb-beigh/PyMaths/README.md

 ## Description

 PyMaths is a Python software intended for various mathematical calculations and conversions.
-This software comprises of most of the available converion types and units.
+This software comprises of most of the available conversion types and units.
 Some other features include factorials, permutations and combinations, trigonometric functions and trigonometric identities.
 <hr>